mazeitor/graphmongo/README.md

 ### Features
 * Create and remove graph
-* Update vertex and edges
+* Create, update and remove vertex and edges
-* Remove vertex and edges
+* Filter vertex and edges using mongodb query language
-* Filter and Fetch vertex
+* Fetch vertex
 * Use paging, sort and selects
-* Get input/output neighbours
+* Get head and tail neighbours
 * Deal with multiple graph at the same time

 #### Measures and metrics